 The federal courts often are called the guardians of the Constitution because their rulings protect rights and liberties guaranteed by it.
 Through fair and impartial judgments, the federal courts interpret and apply the law to resolve disputes.

 The City of Chicago’s Data Portal is dedicated to promoting access to government data and encouraging the development of creative tools to engage and serve Chicago's diverse community.
 Here you’ll find essential data presented in easy-to-use formats to help Chicagoans keep track of how their government is performing and build innovative applications to benefit residents and visitors alike.

-THOMAS provides federal legislative information freely to the public.
+(NOTE: This site has been archived) THOMAS provides federal legislative information freely to the public.
 It allows users to search bills, public laws by number, House/Senate roll call votes, congressional record, committee reports, etc.

 GPO Access is a service of the U.S. Government Printing Office that provides free electronic access to a wealth of important information products produced by the Federal Government.
 The information provided on this site is the official, published version and the information retrieved from GPO Access can be used without restriction, unless specifically noted.